wavefrontHQ/docs/pages/doc/tracing_faq.md

 ---
 This page has some special tips to help you instrument your applications and send trace data to Wavefront.

-## How do I send custom span level RED metrics using a Wavefront Sender SDK?
+## How do I send custom span level RED metrics?

 For details on how to send span-level RED metrics using a custom tracing port, see [Instrument Your Application with Wavefront Sender SDKs](tracing_instrumenting_frameworks.html#instrument-your-application-with-wavefront-sender-sdks).

 ## How do I filter RED metrics using custom span tags?

-If you want to filter RED metrics data using a span tag that is not a default span tag, you need to propagate it as a custom span tag to the RED metrics.
-For details, see [Custom Span-Level Tags for RED Metrics](tracing_customize_spans_and_alerts.html).
+If you want to filter RED metrics data using a non-default span tag, propagate the tag as a custom span tag to the RED metrics.
+See [Custom Span-Level Tags for RED Metrics](tracing_customize_spans_and_alerts.html).

-## How do I customize the application name when using a Zipkin or Jaeger library?
+## How do I customize the application name (Zipkin or Jaeger)?

 To override the default application name when using [zipkin-js](https://github.com/openzipkin/zipkin-js), OpenTracing Zipkin/Jaeger libraries, or OpenTelemetry Zipkin/Jaeger libraries, use any of the following options: